 1802 – President Thomas Jefferson signs legislation establishing the U.S. Military Academy at West Point, New York to train officers for the United States Army.
 The Academy’s motto is “Duty, Honor, Country.”

-2008 – The first domino falls in what comes to be known as the Great Recession — the worst panic to grip Wall Street since 1929.
+2008 – The first domino falls in what comes to be known as the Great Recession — the worst panic to grip Wall Street since the Great Depression of the early 1930s.
 Bear Stearns, the 85-year-old investment bank, is acquired by J.P.
-Morgan Chase and Co. at the shockingly low price of $2 per share.
+Morgan Chase and Co. at the dramatically deflated price of $2 per share.

 Own a Piece of This Day